 Much of the history of Skagway was saved by early residents, such as Martin Itjen, who ran a tour bus around the historic town.
 He was responsible for saving and maintaining the gold rush cemetery from complete loss.
-He purchased Soapy Smith’s saloon (Jeff Smith’s Parlor) from going the way of the wrecking ball, and placed many early artifacts of the city’s early history inside, and opened Skagway’s first museum.
+He purchased Soapy Smith’s saloon (Jeff Smith’s Parlor) from going the way of the wrecking ball, placed many artifacts of the city’s early history inside, and opened Skagway’s first museum.

 Today, six blocks of downtown Skagway comprise a National Historic District, which is part of the Klondike Gold Rush National Historical Park.
 The National Park manages more than 20 buildings in the Historic District and others just outside its boundary.
-Four of these buildings serve as museums today, with each sharing a different aspect of gold rush life from saloons to families to tourism.
+Four of these buildings serve as museums today, with each sharing a different aspect of gold rush life, from saloons to families to tourism.

 Some of these buildings include: